dannyhope/uxbrighton/_posts/2015-03-10-UX-for-kids.md

 ## Designing Playful Interfaces for Children

-This talk aims to give you some insight into the processes and approaches the BBC takes to create and design playful experiences for a young audience.
+Leanne was the lead designer across the popular [CBeebies Playtime](http://www.bbc.co.uk/cbeebies/grownups/cbeebies-playtime-app), [CBeebies Storytime](http://www.bbc.co.uk/cbeebies/grownups/cbeebies-storytime-app) and [CBBC Go](http://www.bbc.co.uk/cbbc/findoutmore/cbbc-app-faq) app.
+Leanne is going to talk about some of the processes she used, share tips and techniques on idea generation and how to involve young audiences to help create playful interfaces.

 [Leanne Dougan](https://www.linkedin.com/pub/leanne-dougan/14/905/528) - Senior User Experience Designer, BBC, Future Media - CBeebies and CBBC at BBC